Header Cover - Some Tips on How to Write a Contract Header Background - Some Tips on How to Write a Contract

 Many organizations use contract management software to track the lifecycle of a contract.
 During the award and post-award phase, there are plenty of opportunities for a contract to fall through the cracks.

 Tracking the lifecycle of the contract involves putting all of your contracts in one place, collecting the data (such as the parties and what the projects are) from the contracts, and noting when the deadlines are.
-It also involves creating new contracts and going through the approval process, which is where contracts can fall off the radar.
+It also involves creating new contracts and going through the contract approval process, which is where contracts can fall off the radar.

 Approval involves a workflow in which you send the contract to the legal department or managers who have the authorization to sign a contract.
 Negotiation, signing, and analysis are also part of the contract lifecycle.
 Analyzing contracts requires noting risks and obligations under the contracts.